 - Home to the ArtScience museum that hosts numerous exhibits that continuously change.
-The Museum is shaped like a lotus flower and has a sustainability feature of harvesting rainwater for the building’s restrooms.
+The Museum is shaped like a lotus flower and has a sustainability feature of harvesting rainwater for its restrooms.

 - This mega-resort boasts two large theatres that offer a variety of productions ranging from concerts to Broadway shows.

-- There are many celebrity chef restaurants and a total of 60 places to choose from – every cuisine is represented.
+- There are many celebrity chef restaurants and 60 places to choose from – every cuisine is represented.

-- The SkyPark, which is the rooftop park, can hold 3,900 people.
+- The SkyPark, which is a rooftop park, can hold 3,900 people.

 - The infinity swimming pool is the highest in the world.

-- The Marina Bay Sands pool made the hotel Instagram’s 2017’s most Instagrammed hotel in the world.
+- The Marina Bay Sands pool made the hotel Instagram‘s 2017’s most Instagrammed hotel worldwide.